-The Self-Certification form requests basic information about the student, as well as the student's cost of attendance, estimated financial assistance, and the period of enrollment covered by the loan.
+Private loan applicants are required to submit a Private Education Loan Applicant Self-Certification form to their lenders.
+The Self-Certification form requests basic information about the student, the cost of attendance, estimated financial assistance and the period of enrollment covered by the loan.